kona-13/Random-Japanese-Word-Generator/README.md

 So far it is just the "JLPT4" words - with plans to add more to and improve it (a lot lol).

 Feel free to do whatever you want with this.

+You will need a terminal that supports UTF-8 otherwise you won't see the characters - I have only tried this on Spyder where it works.